Yushi-Hu/IC-DST/README.md

 In few-shot settings,
 given a test turn, IC-DST first retrieves a few most similar turns from the labeled dialogues as examples.
-The task schema (not shown in the figure), examples, and the test dialogue turn are concatenated in the prompt to a pretrained LM (for this repo, we use GPT-Neo, CodeGEN, and Codex) to produce the current turn dialogue state changes as a SQL query.
+The task schema (not shown in the figure), examples, and the test dialogue turn are concatenated in the prompt to a pretrained LM (for this repo, we use GPT-Neo, CodeGen, or Codex) to produce the current turn dialogue state changes as a SQL query.

 ## Environment